 - Be an undergraduate currently enrolled full-time and pursuing a degree program (or MDDP) in the College of LSA

 - Be a U.S. Citizen or Permanent Resident (i.e. possess a green card)

 - Apply for and receive need-based support through the Office of Financial Aid

 - Have a FAFSA and CSS profile on file with the Office of Financial Aid (OFA) and must renew their FAFSA annually

-At its core, an internship is a type of experiential learning, but not all experiential learning opportunities are funded by the LSA Internship Scholarship.
-In order to be considered for the LSA Internship Scholarship, your virtual internship experience must:
+In order to be considered for the LSA Internship Scholarship, your virtual or in-person internship experience must:

 If you’re not sure whether your experience qualifies for the LSA Internship Scholarship, you may send an email to us at firstname.lastname@example.org to discuss.
 We will assist you in registering your internship which is the first step to being considered for the LSA Internship Scholarship.